Paul Kutcher - Site design and overall integration

 Global Crisis Solution Center Logo Image: Earth image used on Global Crisis Solution Center Logo

-Earth as seen by Apollo 17 crew traveling toward
+Earth as seen by Apollo 17 crew traveling toward the moon

 Source: http://grin.hq.nasa.gov/IMAGES/THUMB/GPN-2000-001138.jpg